GoogleChrome/web.dev/src/site/content/en/blog/websocketstream/index.md

 [`WebSocket.onmessage`](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/onmessage),
 an `EventHandler` called when a message is received from the server.

-Let's assume you had an application that needed to perform some heavy data crunching operations whenever a new message is received.
+Let's assume you had an application that needs to perform heavy data crunching operations whenever a new message is received.
 You would probably set up the flow similar to the code in the example below, and since you `await` the result of the `process()` call, you should be good, right?